config.h must be installed

 (Workaround by Daniel Foote)

-#2 Updated by Andreas Huggel about 12 years ago
+#2 Updated by Andreas Huggel over 12 years ago

 In addition, defines should have a library specific prefix, like e.g., EXV_HAVE_CONFIG_H